Geeksltd/MSharp.Docs/Tutorials/Building-a-simple-website/README.md

 Basically the layout method introduces the layout files to the M# compiler which can be used on M#’s page classes.
 The PageSettings method defines placeholders on layout files which can be filled by M#’s modules.
 Go ahead and check the AdminDefault.cshtml file located on the website project > views > layouts you’ll see a div with the left-panel class which looks like it is loading an Asp.net Component View if some conditions are right.
 The function of PageSettings is kinda like razor sections.

-In a nutshell, on #Domain’s  project.cs we define some global options and variables which we can then use on other solution’s project especially the #UI project.
+In a nutshell, on #Model’s project.cs we define some global options and variables which we can then use on other solution’s project especially the #UI project.

 Now let’s focus our attention to one of entities, I want you to open these 3 files: